zilexa/Homeserver/Applications-Overview.md

 > This webservice does 1 thing: it provides a `VPN-Portal`, a friendly user interface to add/manage clients and manage global default settings for server and clients.
 This means all it does is edit the configuration file.
 > Most of its configuration is already taken care of, see the docker-compose file.
 > The `server-prep.sh` script will ensure the system monitors the config file for changes and restart the host Wireguard VPN program for changes to immediately become effective.
+> Note your server IP when connected via VPN will be `10.0.0.0` and clients will start at `10.0.0.1`.

 _Server configuration_
 - Personalize docker-compose by editing the .env file, setting a user/pw for Portal access, your registered domain name `yourdomain.tld` (see Caddy above for instructions) and your SMTP provider credentials, required to sent clients a QR code or conf file for access.
 That's all! network and firewall (iptables) configuration is already in the .env file, following best practice documentation.